Why is My Record Skipping? & How to Fix Vinyl Record Skips?

 If you are using a belt-driven turntable or record player then you should also check the belt of the motor.
 As I already told you, everything has a specific lifespan so you could be spinning your turntable or record player on a damaged or loose belt.

-I recommend you, follow this guide to change the turntable or record player belt.
+This damaged belt can cause your turntable to spin at an in-consistent speed so I recommend you, follow this guide to change the turntable belt or record player belt.

 Reason 9: Tonearm Rest